Skip to Content

 view table editor

-7. Select Open Data to view the raw data, and select View Data on the SHAPE column of a point of interest.
+7. Select Open Data to view the raw data, and select View Spatial Data on the SHAPE column of a point of interest.
+You may choose to select one or multiple points of interest.

 view data